-Basically, chemical changes resulting from physical stimuli is the reason behind M.pudica’s folding leaves.
-Many other species from this family also exhibits this behavior known as Thigmonasty.
+Basically, chemical changes resulting from physical stimuli are the reason behind M.pudica’s folding leaves.
+Many other species from this family also exhibit this behavior known as Thigmonasty.

 Touch Me Not plant is native to South America although it is now widely found in places like India.
 In India, it grows well on plains along roadsides and open lands.

 It does not require very fertile soil but prefers a warm and sunny climate with a good amount of rainfall.